 SA Objective Proposed Policy No policy.
 HRA implications Mitigation and enhancement measures resources thereby increase emissions of GHG gases.
-But the the Quex Park site is not significant in size. e extent and likelihood is likely to be questionably minor as should be designed and contribute towards reducing GHG emissions).
+But the the Quex Park site is not significant in size. extent and likelihood is likely to be questionably minor as should be designed and contribute towards reducing GHG emissions).
 19. To ensure appropriate development control procedures in place to manage the risks of coastal erosion, coastal and fluvial flood risk, in accordance with development management policies and NPPF.
 Permanent.
 Direct.
-ST/LT ?
-Both policy options have the potential to have both a positiv undertaken on the Quex Park estate.
+ST/LT?
+Both policy options have the potential to have both a positive and negative effect yet it is dependent on how works are undertaken on the Quex Park estate.
 N/A Ensure that BAP are also selected in order to reduce the effects and mitigate any potential negative impacts upon the SA objective.
 20. To conserve and enhance biodiversity.
 Permanent.
 Direct.
 ST/LT++ Policy adoption could have an adverse or positive effect on ecology and BAP species, depending on where development occurs and how it occurs.
 Yet national policies and legislation would protect biodiversity and environmental assets.
 Permanent.
 Direct.
 ST/LT++ Adoption of a no policy scenario would still yield positive effects as existing legislation is already in place to protect biodiversity and natural assets across the UK N/A - 21.
 To protect and improve the quality of fluvial and coastal water resources, including European designated sites.
 Permanent.
 Direct.ST/LT++/?
 It is not possible to fully quantify the effects of policy adoption as the sites specific characteristics regarding water are not known neither are the actual detailed plans of development locations in relation to any apparent assets.
 Yet national policies and legislation would protect such assets through the WFD.
 Permanent.
 Direct.ST/LT++/?
 Adoption of a no policy scenario would still yield positive effects as existing legislation is already in place to protect water assets across the UK.
 N/A - 22.
 To reduce the global, social and environmental impact of consumption of resources by using sustainably produced and local products.
-Permanent.
-Indirect.
-STT - /?
-There is the potential for a negative effect because developm which in turn; could result in an increase in the consumption uncertain because the site is not overly large. nent upon the Quex Park site could occur via either scenario n of resources.
-However, the extents of these effects are N/A The uncertainties can be addressed by other policies in the Local Plan (e.g. development management policies setting out how new development should be designed to contribute towards resource efficiency).
+N/A The uncertainties can be addressed by other policies in the Local Plan (e.g. development management policies setting out how new development should be designed to contribute towards resource efficiency).
 23. To increase energy efficiency and the proportion of energy generated from renewable sources in the area.
 Permanent.
 Indirect.
 STT - /?
 Policy adoption could increase the presence of traffic and the accompanying consumption of resources in order to power the developments that would occur.
 As such energy usage would increase across the Quex Park site.
 However the scale of increase is unknown as is the prospect for any renewable onsite energy generation which has not been disclosed as a possibility or not.
 Unknown?
 A no policy option would have unknown effects as the facility may or may not be managed.
 Resultantly the effects upon the objective are unknown.
 N/A The uncertainties can be addressed by other policies in the Local Plan (e.g. development management policies setting out how new development should be designed and contribute towards reducing GHG emissions).